hosh0425/academic-kickstart/content/home/experience.md

   location = "Sharif University Of Technology" date_start = "2019-03-01"
   date_end = "2019-10-01"
+  description = """"""
-  description = """I was missioned to debug the Rtx, add new features, and review the new codes developed by graduate students for Rtx."""
+#I was missioned to debug the Rtx, add new features, and review the new codes developed by graduate students for Rtx.
 [[experience]]
   title = "Research Assistant"
   company = "ARAS Lab"